Adolf Hitler's rise to power: Influences from early Germany

 Historians have commented on the influence of German Chancellor Otto von Bismarck's process of "negative integration" as setting a tone of exclusion in early Germany, which had a lasting influence on later German nationalism.
-Bismarck sought to prevent the religious and political divisions in early Germany by rallying the populace against a common enemy.
+Bismarck sought to overcome the religious and political divisions in early Germany by rallying the populace against a common enemy.
 Initially Bismarck ran a campaign against the Catholic church from 1873 to the late 1870s, referred to as Kulturkampf, questioning whether they were loyal to Berlin or other Catholic states.
-Rather than uniting German people, it instead resulted in a bolstering of support to the Catholic church, alienating an important religious minority.
+Rather than uniting the German people, it instead resulted in a bolstering of support to the Catholic church, alienating an important religious minority.
 In 1878, Bismarck then introduced a number of anti-socialist laws that would be in effect from 1878 to 1890 in an attempt to alienate the Social Democratic Party.
 While some sections of German society were united by this, many industrial workers rallied to the SDP.
 Historians have expressed that as the German state was still very new at the time, it was therefore impressionable; Bismarck's strategy of confrontation rather than consensus set a tone of either being loyal to the government or an enemy of the state, which directly influenced German nationalist sentiment and the later Nazi movement.

 Early steps (1918–1924)

 Adolf Hitler became involved with the fledgling German Workers' Party after the First World War.
 He did not like the name of the organisation and proposed to call it the 'Social Revolutionary Party.'
 He later transformed it into the Nazi Party and set the violent tone of the movement early, by forming the paramilitary Sturmabteilung (SA).
 Catholic Bavaria resented rule from Protestant Berlin, and Hitler at first saw revolution in Bavaria as a means to power.
-An early attempt at a coup d'état, the 1923 Beer Hall Putsch in Munich, proved fruitless, however, and Hitler was imprisoned for leading the putsch.
+An early attempt at a coup d'état, the November 1923 Beer Hall Putsch in Munich, proved fruitless, and Hitler was imprisoned for leading the putsch.
 He used this time to write Mein Kampf, in which he argued that effeminate Jewish–Christian ethics were enfeebling Europe, and that Germany was in need of an uncompromising strongman to restore itself and build an empire.
 Learning from the failed coup, he decided on the tactic of pursuing power through legal means rather than seizing control of the government by force.